djlint/djLint/docs/djlint/usage.rst

 Reformatting does not work with long json/html embedded into attribute data.

-To check what may change in formatting run:
+To review what may change in formatting run:

 .. code:: sh

     djlint . --check --ignore="H014,H017"

-To format code run:
+To format the code and update files run:

 .. code:: sh